 The most common way to start using Iron Condors is by using a vanilla Iron condor.
 This IC is usually symmetrical on the calls side and on the puts side.
-This leads to similar maximum risk on either side and usually the break even point is the same distance on both sides.
+This leads to similar maximum risk on either side and usually, the break-even point is the same distance on both sides.

-An example for this can be:
+An example of this can be:

 This is an example of Iron condor on SPY:

 - The current price is $274.5